HeidelbergCement keeps 2021 outlook after strong Q1

 "The very good first quarter confirms our optimistic outlook for 2021," Chief Executive Dominik von Achten said.
 "We expect continued strong demand in private residential construction and infrastructure in all regions."

-He added that stimulus programmes launched by governments to support the economy in the wake of the coronavirus pandemic were likely to have a positive impact on construction and sales in the short and medium term.
+Stimulus programmes launched by governments to help the economy recover from the coronavirus crisis were likely to have a positive impact on construction and sales in the short and medium term, he said.

+HeidelbergCement also made progress with its asset disposal programme by selling its aggregates business and two ready-mixed concrete plants in Greece to Switzerland's LafargeHolcim LHN.S, its biggest rival.

+This deal followed the sale of its 51% stake in cement and ready-mixed concrete company Hilal Cement HCCK.KW and is part of a plan to dispose of five assets announced earlier this year.

 ((christoph.steitz@thomsonreuters.com; +49 30 220 133 647;))